whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 ### You Are a Messiah

-One of the biggest lies in history is that there can only be one Messiah.
+One of the biggest lies in history is that there can only be one messiah.
 But "messiah" just means savior or liberator, someone who helps free people from oppression.[xxx-oxford messiah] Tubman, Christ, and King were all messiahs, each serving their people in their own way.
 In healthy nations, everyone stands for justice in one way or another, therefore _everyone_ is a messiah.

 And since everyone is a messiah, you are a messiah too.
 You may not feel ready to cultivate your sacred gifts and find your spiritual power, or perhaps you're too busy or too afraid.
 There's a reason authoritarian religions encourage shame and low self-worth, schools train children for cowardly obedience, politicians and the media keep people divided and scared, and profit economies keep workers busy and stressed -- all this and more makes it hard for a person to take time without distractions to cultivate their sacred gifts and develop their spiritual strength.
 These troubles also make it difficult to form deep relationships of reciprocity with people and the Earth.